Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Related Work

 \subsection{Mediating Clinical Communication with LEP Individuals}

-Effective healthcare requires two-way communication, where providers contribute medical expertise and patients share their needs and preferences, to collaboratively develop optimal care plans~\cite{iroegbu2025influence, williams2017patient}.
+Effective healthcare requires two-way communication in which providers contribute medical expertise and patients share their needs and preferences~\cite{iroegbu2025influence, williams2017patient}.
 Strong interpersonal communication has been shown to influence patient outcomes as much as, if not more than, clinical instruction~\cite{bartlett1984effects}, leading to improved adherence to treatment plans~\cite{street2009does}, understanding of diagnoses~\cite{kennedy2014improving}, and satisfaction~\cite{ruben2020communication}.
-Conversely, impeded communication is linked to more errors~\cite{tiwary}, worsened decision-making~\cite{Paredes}, and lower rates of physician visits and preventive services~\cite{Jacobs, Woloshin, Fiscella}.
+Conversely, impeded communication is linked to more errors~\cite{tiwary2019poor}, worsened decision-making~\cite{paredes2018influence}, and lower rates of physician visits and preventive services~\cite{jacobs2006need, woloshin1997language, fiscella2002disparities}.
 For LEP individuals, these challenges are compounded by linguistic~\cite{schouten2020mitigating}, cultural~\cite{lazaro2024literacy}, intersectional~\cite{parthab2013cross}, and procedural~\cite{frank2000medical} barriers.
-Therefore, there is a growing interest in improving health outcomes by studying communication strategies that integrate patients' lived experiences and values~\cite{seo2021challenges}.
+Therefore, there is growing interest in improving health outcomes by studying communication strategies that integrate patients' lived experiences and values~\cite{seo2021challenges, 10.1145/3706598.3713782}.